tomas2387/almy/README.md

 Managing the information rendered is difficult, mostly when our apps grow large and the state is scattered across many components and the interactions between them without control.

-To solve this, the current state of the art proposal is to use globalized state solutions where we can centralize and have more control over the information we have to render.
+To solve this, the current state of the art solution is to use a globalized state where we can centralize and have more control over the information we have to render.
 Almy is a simple library that uses a pub/sub façade along with a centralized state management which makes the the side effects of changing information easy to control and eliminates the risk of getting race conditions in our applications.

 ## Installation